markjamesm/markjamesm.github.io/_posts/2021-01-08-writing-an-iracing-sdk-implementation-fsharp.md

 ## Creating the Library

 After coming up with some desired features, the first step was to create a new FSharp solution called iRacingFSharp.
 Inside the solution, I created two projects.
 One was our actual library, called iRacingFSharp, and the other was a basic console app called SDKReader (located in the Examples Folder) to test the functionality of the library as I worked on it.
+Note, if you'd like to see the full codebase you can <a href="https://github.com/markjamesm/irsdk-fsharp" target=_blank>here on github</a>.

 ## The First Function